nlcodes/ether32_hal/readme.txt

   commercial works must obtain a commercial license This includes using the library in a modified form from a project using and distributing the library for free
-  If you would like to use this library for free in non profit works, credits should include "ether32_hal by Nathan Lusk" If you are interested in obtaining a commercial license, send inquiries to nlusk1234@gmail.com
+  If you would like to use this library for free in non commercial works, credits should include "ether32_hal by Nathan Lusk" If you are interested in obtaining a commercial license, send inquiries to nlusk1234@gmail.com